-\textit{Experimental Feasibility.}---The periodic strain textures modeled here ($L = 500$ unit cells, corrugation ratio $r = 0.16$) are well within the reach of current strain-engineering capabilities.
+The periodic strain textures modeled here ($L = 500$ unit cells, corrugation ratio $r = 0.16$) are well within the reach of current strain-engineering capabilities.
 Large-amplitude corrugations and crumpled structures exceeding this aspect ratio have been realized by relaxing graphene on pre-stretched elastomeric substrates~\cite{Zang2013} or through kirigami-inspired mechanical manipulation~\cite{Blees2015}.
 These experiments demonstrate that monolayer graphene possesses exceptional mechanical resilience, sustaining high-curvature deformations without fracture.
-Consequently, these strain-engineered platforms provide an ideal arena to experimentally verify the predicted geometric dissociation of superconductivity and the associated PDW state.
+Consequently, these strain-engineered platforms provide an ideal arena to experimentally verify the predicted geometric dissociation of superconductivity and the associated filamentary superconductivity.

-\textit{Broader Implications: Strain, Filaments, and Selectivity.}---Our findings offer a timely theoretical framework for interpreting the role of strain in correlated oxides, particularly the very recent realization of ambient-pressure superconductivity in La$_3$Ni$_2$O$_7$ thin films~\cite{Zhou2025, Ko2025}.
-In these experiments, epitaxial strain serves as a critical tuning parameter, substituting for high pressure~\cite{ref1}.
-Notably, transport measurements suggest a possible filamentary origin or domain-wired character for the resulting superconductivity~\cite{Ko2025}.
-This phenomenology closely aligns with our prediction in corrugated graphene, where strain gradients drive a spatial dissociation of electronic states, confining superconductivity to specific geometric loci (nodes) while suppressing it elsewhere.
+Our findings offer a timely theoretical perspective for interpreting the role of strain in correlated oxides, particularly in light of the very recent realization of ambient-pressure superconductivity in La$_3$Ni$_2$O$_7$ thin film~\cite{Zhou2025, Ko2025}.
+In these experiments, epitaxial strain serves as a critical tuning parameter, substituting for the need for high physical pressure~\cite{ref1}.
+Notably, transport measurements suggest a possible filamentary or domain-wall character for the resulting superconducting state~\cite{Ko2025}.
+This phenomenology closely aligns with our predictions for corrugated graphene, where periodic strain drives a spatial dissociation of electronic states, confining superconductivity to specific geometric loci (the nodes) while strongly suppressing it elsewhere.